What is the Heartbleed bug, and how will it affect my services?

 - RedHat, CentOS 6.5 (OpenSSL 1.0.1e-15)

 Please note: Windows IIS based dedicated server, VPS and Shared Hosting Accounts are not affected.

 So how do I resolve this issue?

-Please note: We recommend that you take a back up of your server before beginning this process.
+Please note: We recommend that you take a backup of your server before starting this process.

 Login to your server using command line, and run the below commands: